CBFS Filter File Isolation

 File Isolation allows one process to work with decrypted data, while other processes see only the encrypted data, thus further protecting the file data itself.

-View the GitHub Sample on this topic.
+Read the article on Selective Encryption of files or view the GitHub Sample on this topic.

 Example Use Cases